 When it comes to performance, it delivers impressive results.
 The audio is detailed, and the directional audio is great for the price.
 The best part is that it performs well across all the game genres.
 Nevertheless, the bass is a tad on the lower end, and you might find the thump missing when you play fast-paced games.

-However, the Arctis 1 Wired fit has received a mixed pot of reviews, with some reviewers complaining about the notches on the headband, which makes the headsets a little inflexible.
+However, the Arctis 1 Wired fit has received a mixed pot of reviews, with some users complaining about the notches on the headband, which makes the headsets a little inflexible.

 Let the Noise Start